 Text prints look good from this inkjet printer, even if it is a bit noisy to use.
 If you’re printing lots in quick succession, this is one of Canon’s cheaper printers to use.

 Canon Pixma MG5550 – find out whether it’s pricier to use for occasional printing

 The printer that’s cheapest for you will depend on how much of each type of document you print and how frequently you print.

-Our calculations are based on test data from our continuous-print, ink-cost-per-page test.
+The printers above are cheap to run based on test data from our continuous-print, ink-cost-per-page test.
 The printer with the highest ink costs per page used £81-worth of ink on printing our 310 text, graphics and photo test pages, compared with just £11 for cheapest model.